 If the “Managed by your organization” notification is still shown, then the only way to remove it is to uninstall the Google Chrome Browser, clean up your device with system repair tools, and install the browser anew.

-To remove Chrome “Managed by your organization” virus, follow these steps:
+Getting rid of Chrome “Managed by your organization” virus.
+Follow these steps

 Uninstall Chrome “Managed by your organization” in Windows systems